-- 3. Availability of interim academic or living accommodation, or other measures to stabilize a situation, to protect a person from retaliation or the threat of retaliation, to address safety concerns, and/or to otherwise support the person.
-Examples of measures for students are listed in section 8.6. - 4.
-If the student is studying online, at a distance, or is on placement, the Sexual Violence Prevention and Education Coordinator is available to provide support and the student with options for support, services, and reporting based on their location.

-8.5.
-Supports and Services for Students
+- i)A referral to supports or services within the University or within the larger North Bay community; - ii) Availability of interim academic or living accommodation, or other measures to stabilize a situation, to protect a person from retaliation or the threat of retaliation, to address safety concerns, and/or to otherwise support the person.
+Examples of measures for students are listed in section 8.6. - iii) If the student is studying online, at a distance, or is on placement, the Sexual Violence Prevention and Education Coordinator is available to provide support and the student with options for support, services, and reporting based on their location. - 8.5.
+Supports and Services for Students a) Nipissing University is committed to ensuring that appropriate procedures are in place to respond to student disclosures of sexual violence.
+The University will support students who have experienced sexual violence, regardless of where or when the violence occurred.
+As per section 8.2(b) of this Policy, students are not required to make a formal complaint about sexual violence in order to access supports from the University or from within the larger community.
+Supports from the Sexual Violence Prevention and Education Coordinator and the Student Intervention Specialist are available to students regardless of location of study.